+Use a suitable lawn seed mixture at the rate of 3 to 4 pounds per 1,000 square feet.
 However, avoid any unnecessary delays in seeding.
 Although the ground is still cool it will soon warm up enough to germinate grass seed.

-Lawn Care Tip: Seeding on Honeycombed Soil
+Grass Seed Tip: Seeding on Honeycombed Soil

-The cracks and checks act like natural lawn aeration affording an ideal lodging place for the grass seed and good Nature covers it in her own way by the subsequent action of the weather.
+The cracks and checks act like natural lawn aeration affording an ideal lodging place for the grass seeds and good Nature covers it in her own way by the subsequent action of the weather.
 This eliminates the need of raking in the seed.